DarioDeMaio/team_management/readme.md

 ## Usage

-1. **Register** as a new user or **log in** with an existing account.
-2. Create a new project and assign team members.
+1. Create a new project and assign team members.
-3. Add tasks to the project and assign them to specific members.
+2. Add tasks to the project and assign them to specific members.
-4. Track the progress of tasks and projects.
-5. Add comments to tasks for better communication.
+3. Add comments to tasks for better communication.
-6. Use the calendar view to manage deadlines.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

 ## License